 So, you’re thinking about starting to stream on Twitch and get some viewers and play with friends.
 You’ll definitely want a webcam that will be able to display good video quality of you so people will be able to see you clearly while keeping the price under $100USD.
-That’s where the Logitech comes in with their C922 Pro Stream Webcam comes in.
+That’s where Logitech comes in with their C922 Pro Stream Webcam.
 It will get you video quality up to Full HD 1080p at 30fps or 720p at 60fps.
 Read on for our full Logitech C922 review to see if this webcam is the right one for you.

 - Video quality: Full HD 1080p @30fps, HD 720p @ 30/60fps

 - Compatibility: Windows 7, Windows 8, Windows 10, macOS X 10.9 or higher, Xbox One, Chrome OS

 - Height (without clip): 1.14″ x 3.74″ x 0.94″

 - Height (with clip): 1.73″ x 3.74″ 2.80″